 Client Attrition: How Many Clients Walk After Acquisition?

 Client attrition rates are crucial to assigning M&A transaction risk in any industry.
 As the consolidation of the wealth management industry looms, historical M&A transaction client attrition statistics lend to one conclusion: Wealth management practice acquirers face manageable hurdles.
-Nominal wealth management attrition rates do vary depending on M&A transaction type.
+Nominal wealth management attrition rates do vary depending on the type of M&A transaction.

 External Acquisition